gkjohnson/convert-three-examples-to-imports/README.md

 ## Final Structure

-Every HTML and javascript example file will be converted to a `<name>.module.js` and `<name>.module.html` variant.
+Every javascript file in `examples/js` will be converted into a module in `examples/modules`.

+HTML files will ahve a `_module` variant created.

-The module javascript versions will be converted to UMD versions with the original name.
+The module javascript versions will be converted to UMD versions with the original name using rollup.

 Some examples will only work in the module-less environment because their scripts will need to be manually converted.